 In many communities, municipal services are being contracted out and privatized.
 Targets include waste removal, parks maintenance, transportation and snow removal.
 In cities like Winnipeg and Toronto, privatized solid waste collection has resulted in deteriorating service quality, hidden costs and violations of basic labour and health and safety standards.
 In Moncton, NB, in 2019, the city council renewed a contract with French multi-national Veolia for the operation of its drinking water system, despite reported gaps in maintenance and a significant blue-green algae problem.

 At the same time, in other communities the veneer of privatization seems to be wearing off.
-Municipalities that have rejected privatization include White Rock, BC (drinking water), Wood Buffalo, AB (transit services), and Moncton, NB (wastewater treatment).
+Municipalities that have rejected privatization include White Rock, BC (drinking water), Wood Buffalo, AB (transit services), and even Moncton, NB (wastewater treatment) under a previous administration.

-Recently in Mapleton, ON, thanks to the work of local activists and CUPE members, the town council rejected a bid by the Canada Infrastructure Bank to underwrite a P3 for a new water and wastewater system, opting instead to finance the project from its own budget.
-CUPE members in the municipal sector demonstrate every day why quality public service provision is preferable to out-sourced, for-profit contracts.1
+Recently in Mapleton, ON, thanks to the work of local activists and CUPE members, the town council rejected a bid by the Canada Infrastructure Bank to underwrite a public-private partnership (P3) for a new water and wastewater system, opting instead to finance the project from its own budget.
+CUPE members in the municipal sector demonstrate every day why quality public service provision is preferable to out-sourced, for-profit contracts.

 Canada’s cities and towns are facing an infrastructure crisis caused by aging infrastructure, increased demand due to population growth, and external pressures like climate change.
 The Federation of Canadian Municipalities estimates that the combined infrastructure deficit is between $110 and $270 billion.
-In recent federal budgets, a significant amount of money was earmarked for necessary infrastructure upgrades.
+In recent federal budgets, a significant amount of money has been earmarked for necessary infrastructure upgrades.
 This is a positive development.
-However, the federal government is still encouraging P3s for infrastructure projects via the Canada Infrastructure Bank, and only a portion of the promised infrastructure funding has actually been spent.
+However, the federal government is still encouraging P3s for infrastructure projects via the Canada Infrastructure Bank and the new Canada Growth Fund, and only a portion of the promised infrastructure funding has actually been spent.

 CUPE is the main union representing local government workers across Canada.
 CUPE has organized most major centres, including Canada’s ten largest cities.